 This one earned the title of best overall because it’s so much more than just a period tracker.
 Eve is an app that also lets you keep tabs on your sexual health, all in an unexpectedly fun emoji format.
-In addition to monitoring your cycle, it can keep track of your sexual encounters, if you used protection or not, your sex drive, moods, period symptoms, and if you are ovulating.
+In addition to monitoring your cycle, it can keep track of your sexual encounters, whether or not you used protection, your sex drive, moods, period symptoms, and when you are ovulating.

-It also has an extremely easy-to-use interface that is visually-driven and makes it simple to record your past periods to determine patterns and helps you time your next one.
+It has an extremely easy-to-use interface that is visually driven and makes it simple to record your past periods to determine patterns and help you time your next one.
 It also has a nifty Forecast feature that predicts the likelihood of common period symptoms you might experience each day, from cramps and constipation to breast tenderness.

-The app is free to download, but there is also a Premium version for about $8 a month that gives you access to comparative insights from other women (for all your "is this normal?" musings), private messaging, and additional informational content.
+The app is free to download, but there are also monthly, annual, and lifetime subscription options that give you access to comparative insights from other women (for all your "is this normal?" musings), private messaging, and additional informational content.

 Best for Trying to Get Pregnant: Ovia